ansh19kr/ansh19kr/README.md

 ## Hi there! 👋

-Hi, I’m Ansh Kumar, a System Administrator at Wipro.
+Hi, I’m Ansh Kumar, a Linux Administrator at Wipro.
 Passionate about learning and building, I’m actively improving my Python skills, working with databases and cloud platforms, and moving toward backend development.

 I am a quick learner and motivated professional, eager to build a strong foundation in cloud technologies and grow in modern IT environments.